NikosRig/Mimo-Crawler/README.md

 #### What can Mimo do?
-Mimo crawls website data by injecting your javascript code into the page's context.
+Mimo crawls website data using Firefox browser by injecting your javascript code into the page's context.
+You can execute a whole js script into the webpage and then you can "receive" the data that you want.

 ### Why Mimo?